jkwest-93/romcom/README.md

 Currently in development: working to refactor code & simplify variable names; future functionality includes ability to delete a saved cover upon mouse click.

 ## Project Screenshots
+1. Random cover generator - on reload of page

+2. Random cover generator - on click

+3. Button to go to saved covers view

+4. Button to go to make your own cover view

+5. Shows moving between home, saved covers, and make your own cover view

+6. Shows user creating their own cover

+7. Shows user saving a cover

 ## Reflection